orchid00/nipype_arcana_workshop/README.md

 [![GitHub HitCount](http://hits.dwyl.io/MonashBI/nipype_arcana_workshop.svg)](http://hits.dwyl.io/MonashBI/nipype_arcana_workshop)
 [![Docker Hub](https://img.shields.io/docker/pulls/monashbi/nipype_arcana_workshop.svg?maxAge=2592000)](https://hub.docker.com/r/monashbi/nipype_arcana_workshop/)

 This repository contains everything for the *Automating Neuroimaging Analysis Workflows with Nipype, Arcana and Banana* workshop to be held at Swinburne University on the 15 of November 2019 [(registration)](https://www.eventbrite.com.au/e/automating-neuroimaging-analysis-workflows-with-nipype-arcana-and-banana-registration-69832758661).
-Many of the materials for this course have been adpated from [Michael Notter's](https://github.com/miykael) excellent [Nipype tutorial](https://github.com/miykael/nipype_tutorial) and a series of workshops he and [Peer Herholz](https://github.com/PeerHerholz) have run on "Python in neuroimaging" ([Cambridge 2018](https://nbviewer.jupyter.org/github/miykael/workshop_cambridge/blob/master/program.ipynb) and [Marburg 2019](https://nbviewer.jupyter.org/github/PeerHerholz/workshop_marburg/blob/master/program.ipynb)).
+Many of the materials for this course have been adapted from [Michael Notter's](https://github.com/miykael) excellent [Nipype tutorial](https://github.com/miykael/nipype_tutorial) and a series of workshops he and [Peer Herholz](https://github.com/PeerHerholz) have run on "Python in neuroimaging" ([Cambridge 2018](https://nbviewer.jupyter.org/github/miykael/workshop_cambridge/blob/master/program.ipynb) and [Marburg 2019](https://nbviewer.jupyter.org/github/PeerHerholz/workshop_marburg/blob/master/program.ipynb)).

+If you get access to the [Characterisation Virtual Laboratory (CVL)](https://www.cvl.org.au) before the workshop _recommended option_, then all the software tool requirements are already installed and ready for you to use.
+To create an account on CVL@ MASSIVE you need your institutional email.
+Follow the instructions here: https://www.cvl.org.au/cvl-desktop/cvl-accounts and join project **ds67**.
+The CVL aims at giving you (and researchers in Australia) resources such as compute nodes, RAM and GPU to do computational analysis through a virtual desktop.
+It has all the software required installed and runs using the high performance compute power of MASSIVE.
+If you have specific questions or issues with the creation of your account, feel free to email help@massive.org.au or check the useful [documentation](https://docs.massive.org.au/).

-If you have access to the [Characterisation Virtual Laboratory (CVL)](https://www.cvl.org.au) then all the requirements are already installed and ready for you to use.
-However, if you would like to run the materials from your own system there are (at least) three ways that you can configure it:
+If you would like to run the materials from your own system there are (at least) three ways that you can configure it, _make sure you do this before the day of the workshop_:

 ## 1. Docker